ElioenaiFerrari/micro-frontends/README.md

 # A MicroFrontends study

+# Install deps

+run `yarn` to install dependencies

+# Run

-# Run `yarn` to install dependencies and run `yarn start` to start server
+run `yarn start` to start the serve

-> Run the same command to start the server in bottom folders
+> Run the top same commands in all following folders

 - container -> root component (mediator)
 - zoo-list -> list all animals